sendgrid/docs/source/API_Reference/Web_API_v3/Stats/advanced.md

 GET
 {% endanchor %}

 Gets email statistics by browser.
+You can add multiple browsers to the URL, by using the `browsers` parameter multiple times.

 {% parameters get %}
  {% parameter start_date Yes 'Date formatted as YYYY-MM-DD' 'The starting date of the statistics to retrieve' %}